Louisville escapes major sanctions in hoops bribery case - WHIZ News

 The Hall of Fame coach and athletic director Tom Jurich were fired in the wake of the federal complaint.
 That episode occurred with Louisville on NCAA probation after a 2015 sex scandal in which a basketball staffer was alleged to have hired strippers to entertain recruits and players.

-Louisville’s sanctions from that scandal included vacating 123 victories, including its 2013 men’s basketball championship and 2012 Final Four appearance — both under Pitino, who now coaches at Iona.
+Louisville’s sanctions from that scandal included vacating 123 victories, including its 2013 men’s basketball championship and 2012 Final Four appearance — both under Pitino.

 College sports’ governing body amended its Notice of Allegations in September 2021 for violations committed under Mack during the 2020-21 season.
 The NCAA accused the program of impermissible activities and said Mack did not promote an atmosphere of compliance.